cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

     D1 -->|Final Decision| E1[Candidate Hired 🎉]
 ```

+Building a strong network and seeking recommendations can be as important as having a well-crafted résumé.

 The most coveted jobs are ~~almost~~ never publicly advertised.
 These positions are typically filled internally or through referrals.
-So, networking and recommendations are super important.
+Everyone knows, but let me say this again: networking and recommendations are paramount.
-Indeed, in academia, recommendations are paramount.
 Many PhD graduates, including myself, have secured positions through direct referrals.
-Therefore, building a strong network and seeking recommendations can be as important as having a well-crafted résumé.

 The marksmanship resume is focused on precision and relevance.

 To gain access to hidden opportunities, we need to first secure a position within the company.
-However, I also know that we all need to start somehow and get inside before actually seeing those opportunities.
+Of course,we all need to start somehow and get inside the machine to actually reach those opportunities.
-Understanding the hiring process is also essential, as it varies with the size of the company.
-For instance, larger companies may involve multiple stages, including HR screenings, interviews with hiring managers, and internal job postings.
-Smaller companies might have a more streamlined process.

 # Structure